kermitt2/grobid/doc/Troubleshooting.md

 ### invalid model format

-Using OSX with a non-standard layout (for example the french layout) you get the following error:
+Using OSX with a non-default locales (e.g. french) you get the following error:
 ```
 error: invalid model format
 ```

-This is because Wapiti is not reading the binary files correctly.
+This is because Wapiti is not reading the binary files correctly (possibly due to some incompatibles changes in OSX).

 Workaround:
 ```